adambard/learnxinyminutes-docs/ansible.html.markdown

 ### Infrastructure as a code
 You already know, that ansible-vault allow you to store your confidential data along with your code (in repository).
 You can go further - and define your ansible installation and configuration as-a-code.
-See `environment.sh` to learn how to install the ansible itself inside a `virtualenv` that is not attached to your operating system (can be changed by non-privilages user), and as additiinal benefit - upgrading version of ansible is as easy as installing new version in new virtualenv.
-You can have multiple versions of Ansible present in the same time.
+See `environment.sh` to learn how to install the ansible itself inside a `virtualenv` that is not attached to your operating system (can be changed by non-privilages user), and as additional benefit - upgrading version of ansible is as easy as installing new version in new virtualenv.
+What is more, you can have multiple versions of Ansible present in the same time.
 This is very helpfull!

 ```bash
   # recreate ansible 2.x venv